Election Day 2020 will occur on Tuesday, November 3, 2020.

 Belmont University, Nashville, TN

-Further details can be found on the Commission on Presidential Debates website.
+Further details including moderators and debate formats can be found on the Commission on Presidential Debates website.

 About 1/3 of the 100 Senate seats will be up for election in 2020.